Tarragona, Spain: The Ultimate Travel Guide

 Cava Guilera, Penedes

 If you happen to be in this area during summer to early fall, be sure to witness the spectacle that is Tarragona’s famous Castells or human towers.
-The region holds competitions annually where tiers of six to ten people high climb on top of one another in an impressive feat of teamwork and balance.
+The region holds competitions annually in which teams of six to ten people climb high into the air, stacked on top of one another, in an impressive feat of teamwork and balance.

 Monumento a los Castellers, Tarragona